Rottweilers are intelligent, alert, and fearless. They are full of energy and are fast learners.

 Other Rottweiler Health Problems

-As a result of the twisting, blood can be stopped from entering the organ.
+As a result of the twisting, blood cannot enter the stomach.
 Deep-chested, large breed dogs, such as the Rottweilers, are susceptible to bloat.